cyberark/secrets-provider-for-k8s/README.md

 1. If you are using the Secrets Provider in Kubernetes Secrets mode, it is recommended that you use environment variable settings to configure the Secrets Provider.

+## Enabling Tracing

+Tracing of CyberArk Secrets Provider for Kubernetes is available using the [OpenTelemetry](https://opentelemetry.io/) standard.
+Tracing is disabled by default.
+You can enable tracing using either Pod Annotations or environment variables.
+To enable traces appended to the init container's logs, add the annoation `conjur.org/log-traces: true` to the Pod manifest, or set the `LOG_TRACES` environment variable to `true`.
+To instead export the traces to a Jaeger server, use the following annotation:
+`conjur.org/jaeger-collector-url: http://<jaeger-collector-host>/api/traces` or use the `JAEGER_COLLECTOR_URL` environment variable.
+Traces will include errors to assist in troubleshooting.

 # Releases